Explore. Immerse. Understand.

 Hi, I’m Anthony Perez

-At 26 years old, I left my job and the average 9–5 life in South Carolina to travel the world.
+At 26 years old, I left my job and the ordinary 9-to-5 life in South Carolina to travel the world.
 What was meant to be a short chapter turned into something much bigger.
-I spent six incredible months in Southern Europe — and somewhere along the way, I stopped being a tourist and started becoming a voyager.
+I spent six incredible months in Southern Europe, and somewhere along the way, I stopped being a tourist and started becoming a voyager.

-Nearly a decade later, I’m still exploring — now across 40 countries and counting.
-But this journey has evolved far beyond travel.
-It’s about listening first, observing deeply, and respectfully sharing the beauty, struggles, and stories of the communities I encounter.
+Nearly a decade later, I’m still exploring, now across 40 countries and counting.
+But this journey has evolved far beyond travel alone.
+It has become about listening first, observing deeply, and respectfully sharing the beauty, struggles, and stories of the communities I encounter.

 From living in American Samoa to documenting voyaging traditions across the Pacific, my work focuses on cultural immersion over quick consumption.
 I believe travel should build bridges, not just itineraries.